 Also, she stood out as a dancer and choreographer in the works, “Valley Without Echo,” “The Witches of Salem,” “The Boyfriend,” “The Crucible,” and “Kwamina” in the U.S. Also, in Puerto Rico she joined the Afro-Boricua Ballet and participated in the productions, “Palesiana y Aquelarre” and “Palesianisima.”

-In 1968, she founded the Afro-Boricua El Coqui Theater, which was recognized by the Panamanian Association of the New World Festival as an exponent of Afro-Puerto Rican and Antillean culture.
+In 1968, she founded the Afro-Boricua El Coqui Theater, which the Panamanian Association of the New World Festival recognized as an exponent of Afro-Puerto Rican and Antillean culture.
 Also, the group performed internationally and at various universities throughout the United States.

 In 1974, Villard appeared on Puerto Rico’s popular television show, Telecine de la Tarde, to promote an upcoming performance.
-There, she stunned the host and the audience when she condemned racial discrimination, the use of blackface, and particularly the character, Chianita, seen on the telenovela, El Hijo de Angela Maria.
+There, she stunned the host and the audience when she condemned racial discrimination, the use of blackface, and particularly the character, Chianita, seen in the telenovela El Hijo de Angela Maria.
 Portrayed by the light-skinned actress Angela Meyer, Chianita was a poor, black, uneducated, loud, subservient Jibara (peasant).
-Villard became the voice for marginalized black actors and actresses in Puerto Rico when she remarked, “In the United States, no white person can paint his, or her face to play a black character.
-There are organizations such as Equity, AGMA, and AGVA that send representatives to plays.
+Villard became the voice for marginalized black actors and actresses in Puerto Rico when she remarked, “In the United States, no white person can paint their face to play a black character.
+Organizations such as Equity, AGMA, and AGVA send representatives to plays.
 If they discover someone in blackface, both the actor and the producer are in a lot of trouble.”
 Also, she described blackface as “repulsive.”
-In response to Villard’s criticisms, Meyer cited the “lack of black actors,” in Puerto Rico and the islands “lack of racism” (which was utterly false).
+In response to Villard’s criticisms, Meyer cited the “lack of black actors” in Puerto Rico and the islands “lack of racism” (which was utterly false).
 Also, she stated, “the colored people of Puerto Rico, loved Chianita,” which, regrettably was true.
 After leaving the telenovela, Meyer continued to make public presentations as Chianita and recorded three albums, including Chianita Gobernadora, in 1973, which sold over 100,000 copies.
 The debate was short-lived, but it raised the public’s awareness about the use of blackface on Puerto Rican television.

-In 1981, the Puerto Rican Institute of Culture assigned Del Villard to be the first and only Director of the office of Puerto Rican affairs.
+In 1981, the Puerto Rican Institute of Culture assigned Del Villard as the first and only Office of Puerto Rican Affairs Director.

 In the U.S., “The Sylvia del Villard Continuing Day Treatment Program” is named in her honor.
-Also, in Chicago, the Segundo Belvis Cultural Center’s Sylvia Villard Hall bears her name.
-In 1993, Banco Popular de Puerto Rico produced a musical with the participation of many notable artists titled “Ochos Puertas: Un Especial Para la Historia” (Eight Doors: A Historical Special), which pays tribute to Del Villard among other Puerto Rican artists.
+Also, the Segundo Belvis Cultural Center’s Sylvia Villard Hall bears her name in Chicago.
+In 1993, Banco Popular de Puerto Rico produced a musical with the participation of many notable artists titled “Ochos Puertas: Un Especial Para la Historia” (Eight Doors: A Historical Special), which pays tribute to Del Villard, among other Puerto Rican artists.

-Sylvia Del Villard-Moreno is one of many Boricua Pioneers, past and present, whose life and legacy merits remembrance, pride, and celebration.
+Sylvia Del Villard-Moreno is one of many Boricua pioneers, past and present, whose lives and legacies merit remembrance, pride, and celebration.

 © 2020 Tomas Pena